 With an AI Intake Coordinator, your local business intercepts that nightcap traffic.
 The AI answers the phone at 9:30 PM, quotes the quarter-truck load, and books the 10:00 AM slot for the following morning.

-When the business owner unlocks the office at 7:00 AM the next day, they don't have an empty routing board staring back at them.
+When the business owner recover the office at 7:00 AM the next day, they don't have an empty routing board staring back at them.
 They look at the dashboard and see $1,200 in revenue already neatly scheduled, geographically clustered, and confirmed via SMS.

 The Franchise Expansion Advantage